sophusand/YBlade_v2/README.md

 ## ✨ Features

-- Imports QBlade blade designs directly into Fusion 360
+- Imports QBlade blade designs directly into Fusion 360 as a single clean solid body
-- Generates two solid bodies:
+- Automatically detects and uses the dominant airfoil profile in multi-profile blades
-  - **Outer shell**: Smooth swept surface (ready for manufacturing)
+- Optional **Start blade at Z=0** toggle removes the hub offset before modelling
-  - **Inner infill**: Simplified internal structure (for hollow blades)
+- Optional **Center mass to origin** toggle repositions the resulting body using its center of mass
-- Automatic profile detection and filtering
+- Built-in status log keeps you updated on every step of the import
-- Smart handling of multi-profile blades
+- Adds a toolbar button (Solid workspace → Add-Ins panel) for one-click access with a custom icon

 ## 📋 Supported QBlade Versions